Ziranmen: Philosophy

-According to practitioners when the body is in harmony, you will live a long and healthy life.
+According to practitioners when the body is in harmony, one will live a long and healthy life.

-The main principle of Zi Ran Men is to overwhelm the opponent by attacking continuously, using every part of the body to strike.
-Zi Ran Men make use of four fundamental techniques: Tun (contraction), Tu (expansion), Fu (floating) and Chen (sinking).
+The main principle of Ziranmen is to overwhelm the opponent by attacking continuously, using every part of the body to strike.
+Ziranmen make use of four fundamental techniques: Tun (contraction), Tu (expansion), Fu (floating) and Chen (sinking).
 These techniques are generally expressed through movement of the spine.
-Zi Ran Men is also noted for its footwork (bu fa), which involves moving lightly on the balls of the feet and enables sudden changes of direction.
+Ziranmen is also noted for its footwork (bu fa), which involves moving lightly on the balls of the feet and enables sudden changes of direction.
 Kicks are a key part of the art's arsenal.

 Training

-Unlike many internal martial arts, Zi Ran Men's early training focuses on hard physical exertion, with the internal aspects only becoming apparent to the practitioner later in training.
+Unlike many internal martial arts, Ziranmen's early training focuses on hard physical exertion, with the internal aspects only becoming apparent to the practitioner later in training.
 The style contains over eighty extended forms and hundreds of short combination drills.
 Training to exhaustion in these methods forces the student to cease using muscular force and to move in a relaxed manner.
 The basic training routine is a static exercise which involves rotating the hands in sequence; Du Xinwu is said to have practiced this routine atop wooden stakes with weighted sandbags attached to his arms and legs, which enabled him to highly develop his qing gong ("light body technique").
 Over time, the student's natural stepping movements develop into lower stances.
-Zi Ran Men emphasises the natural development of movement.
+Ziranmen emphasises the natural development of movement.

 Practitioners also make use of pai da gong techniques, which involves striking and being struck by various pieces of equipment, including wooden posts, sandbags and iron balls.
 These practices are intended to strengthen the body and increase striking power.
-An item of equipment apparently unique to Zin Ran Men is the "pushing/striking cart", a wooden cart filled with stone which is moved by shoves and strikes.
+An item of equipment apparently unique to Zinranmen is the "pushing/striking cart", a wooden cart filled with stone which is moved by shoves and strikes.